On-Site Diagnostics & Testing

 - Measure whether exposure to contaminants at work affects lung function

-In a pulmonary test, you will have a nose clip on and blow air into a mouthpiece that is connected to an instrument called a spirometer.
-The spirometer records the amount and the rate of air that you breathe in and out over a period of time.
+With spirometry – one of the most common pulmonary tests – you will wear a nose clip while blowing air into a mouthpiece that is connected to an instrument called a spirometer.
+The spirometer records the amount and rate of air you breathe in and out over a period of time.
 Since the test involves some forced breathing and rapid breathing, you may have some temporary shortness of breath or lightheadedness.

-An ultrasound uses high frequency sound waves to look at organs and structures inside the body.
-Health care professionals use them to view the heart, blood vessels, kidneys, liver, and other organs.
-During pregnancy, doctors use ultrasound tests to examine the fetus.
+An ultrasound uses high-frequency sound waves to noninvasively create images of organs and structures inside the body.
+Healthcare professionals can use ultrasound technology to view the heart, blood vessels, kidneys, liver, and other organs.
+During pregnancy, doctors use ultrasound technology to examine fetal development.
 Unlike X-rays, ultrasound does not involve exposure to radiation.

-There are many types of ultrasounds that vary depending on the body part being examined, but the process remains the same.
-During an ultrasound test, a special technician or doctor moves a device called a transducer over the part of the body being examined.
-The majority of ultrasound examinations are non-invasive; however, in some cases, the ultrasound transducer may be inserted into a natural opening in your body to get additional information.
+During an ultrasound, a specially trained technician or doctor moves a device called a transducer over the part of the body being examined.
+Most ultrasound examinations are noninvasive; however, in some cases, the ultrasound transducer may be inserted into a natural opening in your body to get additional information.

 An abdominal ultrasound identifies problems with organs in the abdomen, such as the liver, gall bladder, and pancreas.
 Possible conditions such as cholecystitis, gallstones, pancreatitis, or kidney stones can be detected through an abdominal ultrasound.